GrantEich/matix/README.md

-# TAU.
+# IOTA.
 An AI-Powered Solana Bot

 A next-generation Solana bot with integrated AI capabilities for intelligent transaction analysis, portfolio management, and market insights.